C. Leslie Macdonald: Death

 In 1927, Macdonald sold his stud horses, all descendants of Wakeful.

 Macdonald had been in poor health for a long time, and shot himself in the head with a revolver.
 He was found lying unconscious in his flat at Cliveden Mansions, East Melbourne.
 He died some hours later in a private hospital on 16 November 1929, aged 72 years, and was buried at the Brighton General Cemetery.

 Macdonald was described as a charming man, and one of the most able trainers and astute judges of horses Australia has known.
-During his last year or two he was invariably in the company of Guy Raymond, one of the owners of St. Albans, so his connection with that stable remained unsevered to the end.
+During his last year or two he was frequently in the company of Guy Raymond, one of the owners of St. Albans, so his connection with that stable remained strong until Maddonald's death.

 Family

 Macdonald married Alice Maude Keane Massina (1865 – 14 May 1940) on 1 September 1902.
 They had no children.